atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

---dir-predictors=dir  The predictors directory --skip-valid  Skip the validation calculation --no-duplicate-dates  Do not allow to keep several times the same analog dates (e.g. for ensembles) --calibration-method  Choice of the calibration method:
+--dir-predictors=dir  The predictors directory --skip-valid  Skip the validation calculation --no-duplicate-dates  Do not allow to keep several times the same analog dates (e.g. for ensembles) --calibration-method=method  Choice of the calibration method:

                         * ``single``: single assessment
                         * ``classic``: classic calibration